rmw-deno-lib/try/readme.make.md

 # try

-try run await a function , else console.error(error)
+try await a function , when throw error will console.error(error)

 export in your `deps.js`